Parliamentary.ai

 Overview

-This bill amends the Airports Act 1986 to give the Secretary of State powers to direct airport operators to improve air links between hub and regional airports, ensuring sufficient national air infrastructure.
-It also requires the Civil Aviation Authority (CAA) to consider this need when making decisions.
+This bill amends the Airports Act 1986 to give the Secretary of State powers to direct airport operators to improve air links between hub and regional airports.
+It aims to ensure sufficient national air infrastructure by considering the need for adequate services between these airport types when making decisions.

 Description